An Erasmus+ funded project, Small Cooperative Partnerships

 Development of an electronic exchange platform.

-The aim of the ICT tool is to ensure information and communication exchange among the countries’ stakholders.
+The aim of the ICT platform is to ensure information and communication exchange among the countries’ stakholders.

 Each pilot sport organisation will nominate a “Coordinator for Gender Equality” (CGE), who will be responsible to ensure dialogue and exchange of policy documents, experiences, best practice and difficulties with the other countries’ organisations, with the aim to support them in strengthening inclusion.